 Information to those who have been awarded research grants

-If you have a research grant or data from IFAU, the main rule is to always write a research report in Swedish
+- If you have received research funding or data from IFAU, you are generally required to write a research report in Swedish.

-Normally, the report should not exceed 50 pages in IFAU’s Word template.
+- Typically, the report should not exceed 50 pages using IFAU’s Word template.
 Research reports in Swedish are published in IFAU’s report series.

-The authors often choose to also write a Working Paper in English
+- Authors often choose to also write a Working paper in English.

-The objective is usually for the results to also be published in an international scientific journal.
-Working papers are published in IFAU’s WP-series.
+- The goal of a Working Paper is usually to make the results available for publication in an international scientific journal.
+Working papers are published in IFAU’s WP series.

-The report and the WP from the same project are published simultaneously.
+- The research report and the Working paper from the same project are published simultaneously.

-IFAU does not give any policy recommendations in its publications
+- IFAU does not provide policy recommendations in its publications.

 If you need data, please contact data@ifau.uu.se.